Teacher's Pet (2004 film): Cast

 Returning voice actors from the series include Mae Whitman and Lauren Tom as students Leslie Dunkling and Younghee Mandlebom and Pamela S. Adlon as students Tyler, Taylor and Trevor.

 Genie Ann Francis and Anthony Geary voice soap opera characters Marsha and John, as well as their telenovela equivalents Marcia and Juan.
 Rosalyn Landor voices The Blue Fairy in the opening sequence and writer David Maples voices Beefeater.

 Timothy Stack portrays the owner of a dog Spot rescues and Emma Steinkellner plays his daughter, while Ken Swofford voices Officer White and Kevin M. Richardson voices a conductor.

 Production

 The film was animated by Walt Disney Television Animation and Toon City.
 On its story, instead of telling the original Pinocchio story, the filmmakers thought of putting a twist on the tale, which relates to the theme of the movie: "Be careful what you wish for."
 Nathan Lane returned to reprise his role as Spot Helperman/Scott Leadready II after working on the musical The Producers.
 The movie itself serves as the series finale to the television series.

 Music

 Original songs performed in the film include:

+The musical score of the film was composed and conducted by Stephen James Taylor, who previously wrote the minimal score for the television series.